 Step 6 – Create a Retrofit Builder

-This creates the singleton object of Retrofit class. getRetrofit() function, this means that whenever we need to call this getRetrofit() method, we’ll not have to create the object. companion object is same as Java’s static method.
-The BASE_URL,contains the url of the webservice.
+This creates the singleton object of Retrofit class. getRetrofit() function, this means that whenever we need to call this getRetrofit() method, we’ll not have to create the object. a companion object is the same as Java’s static method.
+The BASE_URL contains the URL of the web services.